renan061/aria/README.md

     3. The acquire function must always return a monitor instance.
     4. An acquire function can't be called without the acquire-value statement.
     6. A release function can't be explicitly called.

+Notes:

+    1. An acquire or release function can't be private.